LukeMcGurdy/lukemcgurdy.github.io/_posts/2015-3-12-jekyll-hitimes-windows-7.md

 ---
 layout: post
-title: Development Woes - A short tail of how to run Jekyll in Windows 7
+title: Development Woes - A short tail of running Jekyll in Windows 7
 published: true
 ---